-If the motor fails to run, see if shaft and rotor are free by turning with a finger through the access hole.
-Check to see the voltage across test points A and D on the circuit board (see Figure 4) is 120 VAC (or 240 VAC if applicable).
-If not, check continuity of the 1/2 ampere fuse and the on-off switch on the front panel.
-Wiring terminals 1 (-) and 2 (+) and should be about 6 VDC when the motor is stalled and about 25 VDC when the motor is running free.
-A voltage greater than 26 VDC indicates either a faulty motor connection or an open circuit motor.
-An open circuit motor can be caused by excessively worn motor brushes.
+If motor fails to run, see if shaft and rotor are free by turning with a finger through the access hole.
+Check to see that 120 VAC is reaching the AC terminals of the rectifier on the circuit board.
+If not check continuity of the 2 ampere fuse and the on-off switch on the front panel.
+The DC output of the rectifier appears on wiring terminals 1 (-) and 3 (+) and should be approximately 130 VDC.

-Changes in armature current with rotor load actuate the indicating meter and supply the 4-20 mA output signal.
-With the motor running free, the armature current is at a minimum.
-The voltage between terminal 1 (+) and test point C (-) is a good measure of the armature current.
-With the motor running free, this voltage should be about 0.35 volts.
-With the motor at stall, the voltage should be about 2.0 volts.
-Armature current changes from about 280 mA to 1,500 mA as load is applied.
+Changes in armature current with rotor load actuate the indicating meter and supply the 4-20 mA. output signal.
+With the motor running free the armature current is at a minimum.
+The voltage drop across the 300 ohm armature resistor is a good measure of this current.
+Voltage can be measured between terminals 3 (+) and 2 (-).
+With the motor running free this voltage should be about 15 volts.
+With the motor at stall the voltage should be about 90 volts.
+Armature current (terminal 2) changes from about 50 to 300 mA as load is applied.

-The motor should never stall completely in normal operation, even in very heavy massecuite.
-If it does, it could indicate worn motor brushes or a dirty commutator segment.
+The motor should never stall completely in normal operation even in very heavy massecuite but if it does, it could indicate worn motor brushes or a dirty commutator segment.
 Check brushes and replace if badly worn.
 Remove back end bell of motor and inspect the commutator, cleaning with fine sandpaper if needed.
-To be sure that external friction is not the cause, disconnect the probe shaft near the flexible coupling and check for dirty or scaled bearings or compaction of sugar crystals around the rotor.
+To be sure that external friction is not the cause, disconnect the probe shaft at the probe end of the flexible coupling and check for dirty or scaled bearings or compaction of sugar crystals around the rotor.

-The Bodine motors have special brushes that should be ordered from the supplier listed inside the front cover of this manual.
-When ordering replacement brushes, specify the motor manufacturer, motor type, voltage and brush dimensions.
+The Bodine motors have special brushes which should be ordered from \mathcal{I}{iegler} and $\mathcal{A}{ssociates}$.
+In ordering replacement brushes, specify the motor manufacturer and brush dimensions.

-The circuit board is protected by a 1/2 ampere fuse.
-Do not over-fuse, as circuit board damage can result.
+The circuit board is protected by a 2 ampere fuse.
+If the fuse blows check the wiring between the monitor and the probe as it is a sign that terminals 1 and 2 have been shorted.
+Maximum motor current at stall is only 0.3 ampere when properly connected.
+Do not over-fuse as circuit board damage can result.